 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is a difficult conversation, as it requires you to balance what you think you’re worth versus what the employer thinks they’re able to afford.
-But, if it’s done correctly, it can be positive for both sides that results in a higher salary for the employee and a greater employees’ engagement in their jobs.
-Learn how to bargain your salary in confidence.
+Negotiating a salary can be a difficult conversation, as it is about balancing what you believe you’re worth with what your employer believes they can afford.
+However, if done correctly it could be positive for both the employer and employee, which results in a higher salary for the employee and greater engagement of the employee in their job.
+Here’s how to negotiate your salary with confidence.

 The most important takeaways

-- Gather information through the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Get information from the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of the time, including education and certificates, years of relevant experience, results & achievements, unique skill set & abilities, industry expertise, and the potential for further training.
+- Make a list of talking points ahead time, including education and certifications, years of relevant experience, the results and achievements with a unique set of skills and qualities, industry knowledge, and training potential.

-- In the course of negotiations, you should be confident and clear, but be flexible and open-minded.
-Bring out tangible results you’ve had in your previous positions.
+- During the negotiation, you must be assertive and confident, yet flexible and open.
+Bring out tangible results you achieved in your previous positions.

 Do your research

-Before entering into any negotiations regarding salary, it’s essential to conduct a thorough study of standard industry rates and market rates to make sure that your salary proposal is reasonable.
-The factors that could affect this could include levels of experience level, company size as well as location. (?).
-One great way to gather information is to network with colleagues and others who are in the same area of work.
+Prior to entering any negotiations regarding salary, it’s essential to conduct a thorough study of the market and standards in the industry to ensure that your salary suggestion is reasonable.
+Some factors that can affect this could include levels of experience degree, size of the company and the location of the company. (?).
+A great method of gathering data is to connect with your colleagues or those who are in the same job field.

 Research Online

-Utilizing online resources such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can get an additional perspective on the salary range that benchmarking businesses are providing for same role which will gives you an idea of the market prices and also other elements that are related to the position.
+With the help of some online resources, such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https: //www. linkedin. https://www.linkedin.com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index.
+Htm) you can obtain a more substantial approach towards the salary range that benchmarking that companies offer for the exact job.
+This gives you an idea of the current market rate and a few other factors related to an employment.

-The time spent in preparing for a negotiation is always well spent.
-You’ll feel much more confident when giving your argument if you have a clearly defined list of points to discuss in advance.
+The time spent in preparing for a negotiations is always a good time spent.
+You’ll feel more confident in making your case if you have a clearly defined outline of your talking points prior to the time.

-Here are a few ideas of things you could consider to include in your salary negotiation:
+Here are some suggestions of what you might consider to include in your salary negotiation:

 - Education & certification